Collection: Environment, Senses and Emotions

 -encourages diverse theoretical approaches to understanding the interrelations among environmental crises, the senses and emotions, and welcomes contributions from scholars in a variety of disciplines, including the environmental humanities, anthropology, sensory studies, media studies, geography, history, the health humanities, sociology and philosophy.

-To discuss your book proposal, please contact the series editor:
+To discuss your book proposal please contact:

-Tatiana Konrad, University of Vienna: tatiana.konrad@univie.ac.at
+the Series Editor: Tatiana Konrad, University of Vienna, tatiana.konrad@univie.ac.at

-Or Commissioning Editor Becky Taylor: b.taylor@exeterpress.co.uk
+or Commissioning Editor: Becky Taylor, b.taylor@exeterpress.co.uk

-0 products
+2 products